UCSB-Exoplanet-Polarimetry-Lab/pydistmesh/README.rst

-We have updated PyDistMesh to run faster and operate over larger mesh sizes.
+We have updated PyDistMesh to run faster and operate over larger mesh sizes in 2 dimensions.
 To do so, we make use of functionality from the SeismicMesh (https://github.com/krober10nd/SeismicMesh) and CGAL (https://github.com/cgal) libraries.
-As such, SeismicMesh and "libgcal-dev" are required dependencies of this software.
+As such, SeismicMesh, its required dependencies, and "libgcal-dev" are required dependencies of this software.
 Otherwise, this version of PyDistMesh can be run just like previous versions.
+Use the "distmesh2d_modded" function instead of the "distmesh2d" function for faster meshing.

 Original ReadMe: